 I understand that the history of rocks might not interest everyone.
 But that aside, it’s possible to treat Ma Shi Chau as a fun, exploratory walk.
 It’s a perfect trail to complete on a hot summer day because it’s shaded, flat, and devoid of crowds.
 And not to mention has an interesting origin story.

 To finish the trail, make your way back to Sam Mun Tsai village.
 A complete round-trip (back to the bus stop) would be around 6 km.
-However, if for some reason you don’t feel like hiking all the way back, you can always hire a sampan, from the tombolo, on the weekends to Tai Mei Tuk.
+However, if for some reason you don’t feel like hiking back, you can always hire a sampan, from the tombolo, on the weekends to Tai Mei Tuk.
 The trip cost us HK$ 90 per person.

 We hope you enjoyed learning about this geologically unique island of Ma Shi Chau and enjoy your visit to the “Permian rock garden of Hong Kong”.
+If you would like to visit another geological wonderland in Hong Kong, we highly recommend a day trip to the incredible island of Tung Ping Chau!

 As always, feel free to leave us a comment below or share this post on the social media channel of your choice.